-The aim of the health in the built environment community is to develop innovative and multidisciplinary projects to submit for funding and to keep each other informed of all the interesting initiatives of the TU/e and its wider context.
-As well as to promote our expertise to society in order to support policymakers and citizens to create healthier surroundings that promote an active lifestyle and enhances well-being.
+The aim of the Health in the Built Environment community is to develop innovative, multidisciplinary projects to submit for funding and to exchange information.
+We promote our expertise to support policymakers and citizens in creating healthier surroundings that promote an active lifestyle and enhance well-being.

-- Identifying facilitators and hindrance in the environment (outdoor and indoor) and examining the impact of (climate) changes on indoor environment and health
+- Examining the impact of climate on indoor environment and health

 - Support healthy living in urban areas (outdoor)